Session Management Guide

 - The recent conversation history (as a list of dictionaries like

-. - The current session
+{"role": "user", "content": "..."}) is extracted fromsession.events. - The current session

-dictionary is retrieved. - The
+statedictionary is retrieved. - The

-method is called, passing theinput_data
+agent.run()method is called, passing theinput_data,history, andstate.

 - The recent conversation history (as a list of dictionaries like